SafeExamBrowser/seb-testing/ios/README.md

 - Added setting option to allow media auto play.
 By default media doesn't auto play, unless you allow it with the option Settings / Browser Features / Media Autoplay.
 - Added setting options to control if video can be played inline on a web page or only in full screen.
 There are two separate settings for "Allow Inline Playback on iPad" (enabled by default) and "Allow Inline Playback on iPhone" (disabled by default) in Settings / Browser Features.
 Please note that by disabling this option, HTML5 video players are forced to use the iOS user interface for controlling playback, which often offers much better usability than custom playback interfaces and guarantees proper full screen presentation.
 - Implemented functionality and setting option "Allow Picture in Picture Video".
 On iPad devices supporting PiP, the video plays in a movable and resizable overlay window.
 If not running SEB in Single App Mode (open book exams, using other apps in exams on managed devices), PiP video keeps playing even if switching to other apps.
-Added playing in background info.plist key for PiP.
-Removed settings option mediaPlaybackAllowsAirPlay as this doesn't seem to be supported properly with UIWebView in current iOS versions.
 - SEB now supports Slide Over and Split View when not running in Single App Mode (open book exams, using other apps in exams on managed devices).
 - Added iOS 13 to the "Allow Running on iOS Beta" option.
 - Fixed handling MDM server config (Managed Configuration), when it's being send repeatedly and was causing "Loading New Settings Not Allowed" alert being displayed when an exam was running.
 Also fixed that Settings were closed when they were displayed while SEB was backgrounded and after the user switched back to SEB.
 In this case now an alert is displayed asking if the received MDM settings should be applied (and in-app Settings closed).